enbeec/hammerspoon/README.md

 Clone this repo into `~/.hammerspoon` if you are not a Hammerspoon user already.
 Open Hammerspoon (or if it's running just make sure you can see the console) and reload the config if necessary.

 __Make sure you run `git submodule update --init --recursive` to grab all dev Spoons!__

+## Getting Started

+Open Hammerspoon and type `help()` into the text box at the bottom of the "Hammerspoon Console".

+If you do not see the console, click the menubar item that looks like a hammer with a spoon for a handle.
+You will be able to open the console from that dropdown menu.

+If you're just starting, I'd recommend [this tutorial on lua](https://learnxinyminutes.com/docs/lua/).
+Take it as fast or slow as you like, despite the title.
+Even if you feel lost, try looking up confusing syntax in there.